College for Professional Studies

 School of Education and Counseling

 Thesis - Open Access

 Number of Pages

 Science Weather Unit Past research has shown that the U.S. is in need for a reform of the science curricula.
 This project was designed to demonstrate an exemplar science unit that contains all the elements needed for students to learn science effectively and build their scientific literacy.
 Theories have been applied such as Piaget's Theory of Developmental Processes and Gardner's Theory of Multiple Intelligences to tackle ways to increase scientific literacy of elementary students.
 In addition, scientific inquiry and inquiry process skills are referenced in great detail to provide teachers who lack scientific background knowledge, some ideas of what makes science lessons effective for students.
 Overall, this Science Weather Unit provides many examples for teachers on what an effective science lesson looks like in the classroom.
 1

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Hallez, Jaime Elizabeth, "The Importance of Science in the Classroom and Implications for Teaching Science Effectively" (2008).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 96.